rishabh7823/advanced-DCDC/README.md

 ## Characterization
 * read in the models
 * read extracted files
-* see the behavior of beffer
+* see the behavior of buffer
 * read the sub of inverter
-* atach pawer sorces
+* attach power sources
-* apley stimless
+* apply timeless
-* provide output capasitence
+* provide output capacitence
 * read tran simulation

   1 to 8 is called GUNA
-  this will generate timing,noise,pawer,libs,function it is divided in three parts :- t1ming charactization pawer charactization noise charactization
+  this will generate timing,noise,pawer,libs,function it is divided in three parts :- t1ming charactization power charactization noise charactization

 ## Timing charactization